alexmorales26/AntifaBot/README.md

 # Antifa Bot
-## On a quest to fight all the facist in America !
+## On a quest to fight all the fascist in America !